NoumbissiValere/imageclassifier/README.md

 # imageclassifier
-An AI program to classifier images to their respective categories using pre-trained models and Pytorch
+An AI program to classifier images to their respective categories (102 outputs) using pre-trained models and Pytorch.

 This project is divided into two sections,
 - A train section